okand/zabbix-mattermost-notifier/README.md

 And finally...
 Wait for the alerts to start coming it.
 The emoji and colour of the attachment depends on which severity the trigger has or if it's a recovery-event.

-Slack won't show emoji on repeated messages from the same user unless enough time has passed so don't worry if some emoji seem to be missing.
+Mattermost won't show emoji on repeated messages from the same user unless enough time has passed so don't worry if some emoji seem to be missing.

 Clicking on the name of the trigger will take you to the event in the Zabbix web UI.
 This is why it's defined up top along with the webhook.